Account and updates

 How much does insurance cost?

-We also have an insurance calculator on our website to help you work out the cost of any new cover you’re thinking about.
+The insurance calculator can help you work out the cost of any new cover you're thinking about.
 Depending on the division you are in, premiums can be either stepped which means they will generally increase each year as you get older, or fixed as an annual premium amount and reducing insurance cover scale.
 You may also have a combination of both premium types.

 Can I apply for more Death and TPD cover without providing any health evidence?